Hon. Barbara Scott OAM

 Her first role was President of the local kindergarten, which eventually saw her founding the Community Kindergartens Association of which she was President from 1978 to 1992.

 Ms Scott went on to help form the Meerilinga Council that then became the Meerilinga Young Children’s Foundation.
-The Meerilinga Council brought together 47 voluntary organisations to deal with young children and their families.
+The Meerilinga Council brought together 47 voluntary organisations dealing with young children and their families.

 She is the President of the Friends of Ngala and Deputy Chair of the Ngala board.
 She is Patron of Kalparrin, Trustee of the May Gibbs Foundation, member of the Australian Family Association and Patron of Pineview Kindergarten in Coolbellup.